ningpj/voron24/ERCF Notes.md

 * Happy Hare sensor-less filament homing works well and is the easiest option to get going (non-stallguard option as Easy Bird can only map diag port for one driver and recommend you use sensor-less stall guard homing for the selector).
 Adjust extruder_homing_current down to make it less intense and likely to grind filament.
 If considering a toolhead sensor the ball bearing microswitch approach is far more reliable and easy to setup than the orginal HAL affect sensor (yes the washer can and will jam).
 I also found plain BMG gears in the extruder worked better than gucci coated options (Both TL sourced - better bite on the filament perhaps?).

 ## Filament Tips
-Depending on hotend, filament, and temp, tips can be very difficult to tune as there are a number of variables to consider and tune.
-Rapido in my experience, likely due to the large melt pool and very narrow heatbreak is quite difficult to tune and prone to clog/jam if your filament tips aren't well formed or are fat.
+Depending on hotend, filament, and temp, tips can be very difficult to tune as there are a number of variables to consider.
+Rapido in my experience, likely due to the large melt zone and very narrow heatbreak is quite difficult and prone to clog/jam if your filament tips aren't well formed or aref too fat.

 ABS tips (@ 245c) with eSun filament, CW2, Rapido HF and sensor-less homing to BMG.